dchacke/hiccdown/Readme.md

 end
 ```

-Hiccdown then calls the `index` and `show` methods on the `ProductsHelper` and renders the corresponding HTML:
+Hiccdown then calls the `index` and `show` methods on the `ProductsHelper` and renders the corresponding HTML in the browser, inside the application layout, just as you would expect for an `erb` template:

 ```ruby
 module ProductsHelper